-That's because the account is interest bearing.
+That's because the HSA account is interest bearing.
 And if you're depositing more than $1,000 into an HSA, you may choose to invest that money in mutual funds.
-But you can only open an HSA if your health plan is a qualified high-deductible plan—for 2016 and 2017, that's any plan with a deductible of at least $1,300 for individuals and $2,600 for a family.
+But you can open an HSA only if your health plan is a qualified high-deductible plan—for 2018, that's any plan with a deductible of at least $1,350 for individuals and $2,700 for a family.

-The second question is: What's the out-of-pocket maximum?
-For a qualified high-deductible plan, it's $6,550 for individuals and $13,100 for families in 2016 and 2017.
+The second question: What's the out-of-pocket maximum?
+For a qualified high-deductible plan, it's $6,650 for individuals and $13,300 for families in 2018.
 "The out-of-pocket max—or the highest total amount you'll be expected to cover every year—should be part of your evaluation," Kaiser says.
 "Consider how likely you are to be racking up medical expenses."